Injury Attorneys | Restoring LivesTM

 For example, drivers who are hit while making a left turn are often held liable for an accident, as they need to make a judgment call about when it’s safe to turn; however, if their vehicle experiences a mechanical failure as they’re turning (or the driver who hits them has failed to obey a traffic signal or violated other traffic laws), their share in the fault might be reduced.

 If an accident resulted in part from a poorly maintained or manufactured vehicle component, who is responsible?
-With large trucks, other problems might arise from improperly loaded cargo, which could spill out onto the road and cause additional damage during a crash.
+With large trucks, other problems might arise from improperly loaded cargo, which could spill out onto the road and cause additional damages during a crash.